+0-7 Low risk

-0-7: Low risk - While there are no completely safe levels of alcohol, the amount you drink is low risk.
+While there are no completely safe levels of alcohol, the amount you drink is low risk.
 What can I do?
-You could aim to keep your drinking at low risk levels.
+You should aim to keep your drinking at low risk levels.

+8-15 Hazardous

-8-15: Hazardous - Your drinking is putting you at increased risk of harm, including damage to your physical and mental health.
+Your drinking is putting you at increased risk of harm, including damage to your physical and mental health.
 What can I do?
-You could reduce your drinking to a healthier level - this may be as simple as having one less drink a day, or drinking on one less night a week.
-Alternatively, you could see your GP or a health professional and ask for advice and support.
+You could reduce your drinking to a healthier level - this may be as simple as having one less drink a day, or drinking one less night a week.
+You can have a brief conversation with your pharmacist who can offer advice and support and/or take away some literature to find out more about how you can reduce your alcohol intake.